jeonghoheo/nuber-eats-backend/README.md

 The Backend of Nuber eats Clone

+- See Categories
+- See Restaurants by Category (pagination)
+- See Restaurants (pagination)
+- See Restaurant

-## Restaurant Model
+- Edit Restaurant

-- name
+- Delete Restaurant

-- category
+- Create Dish
-- adress
+- Edit Dish
-- coverImage
+- Delete Dish